 This awkwardly named Fool’s Bridge lies across the mighty Mahaweli River in the town known as Ulapane in Matale.
 The uniqueness of this bridge is the side arches generically found on steel bridges are built at the bottom of the bridge.
 Thus this is known as the “Fool’s Bridge” or the “Upside Down Bridge”.

 After decades of use of this second bridge, a new concrete bridge has been built around 2015.
-This is said to be the only place that three road bridges over Mahaweli River exists in a single location.
+This is said to be the only place where three road bridges over Mahaweli River exist in a single location.
 Part of a 4th bridge also can be seen very close to the “Modayage Palama” (Fool’s Bridge).
 It is said that when the Mahaweli Project was going on, the Mahaweli Authority started to build a bridge next to the Fools Bridge but after one side was completed, it was abandoned.

 - Heritage of Sri Lanka

 - Other Places of Interest Within Close Proximity

 Map of Ulapane Fool’s Bridge (Upside Down Bridge)